Advanced Motor Fuels in United States

 Drivers and Policies

 In 2022, the U.S. Department of Energy (DOE), Department of Transportation, Environmental Protection Agency (EPA), and Department of Housing and Urban Development signed a joint memorandum of understanding to formalize the Administration’s commitment to collaboration and coordination on transportation decarbonization.
-The four agencies published a decarbonization strategy for the entire transportation sector to guide future policymaking and research, development, demonstration, and deployment in the public and private sectors.[1]
-The blueprint’s strategy is built upon five guiding principles:
+The four agencies published a decarbonization strategy for the entire transportation sector to guide future policymaking and research, development, demonstration, and deployment (RDD&D) in the public and private sectors.[1]
+The blueprint’s strategy is built on five guiding principles:

-1. Implement bold actions to achieve measurable results.
+- Implement bold actions to achieve measurable results.

-2. Embrace creative solutions across the entire transportation system.
+- Embrace creative solutions across the entire transportation system.

-3. Ensure safety, equity, and access.
+- Ensure safety, equity, and access.

-4. Increase collaboration.
+- Increase collaboration.

-5. Establish U.S. leadership.
+- Establish U.S. leadership.

 The Energy Policy Act of 1992 requires certain centrally fueled fleets (federal, state, and alternative fuel provider fleets, such as those used by utility companies) to acquire light-duty alternative fuel vehicles (AFVs) as most of their new vehicle acquisitions.
-AFVs are promoted for their benefits on emission reductions, energy diversification, and low operating costs.
+AFVs are promoted for their benefits for emission reductions, energy diversification, and low operating costs.

 The DOE Technology Integration Program is a government-industry partnership that supports local decisions to reduce petroleum use and GHGs in the transportation sector through the use of alternative fuels, hybrid and electric-drive vehicles, idle reduction technologies, smarter driving practices, and improved fuel economy measures.
-Data from the Technology Integration Program for 2021 reveal that the program saved 956 million gasoline gallons equivalent (GGE), including 645 million GGE from alternative fuels/vehicles and 106 million GGE from electric and hybrid vehicles.
+Data from the Technology Integration Program for 2022 reveal that the program saved 1,066 million gasoline gallons equivalent (GGE), including 745 million GGE from alternative fuels/vehicles and 128 million GGE from electric and hybrid vehicles.

-The cellulosic biofuel category was created largely with cellulosic ethanol in mind.
+The cellulosic biofuel category in the RFS was created largely with cellulosic ethanol in mind.
 However, renewable natural gas from landfills and anaerobic digesters, treated as cellulosic biofuel by the EPA through rulemakings in 2013 and 2014, has dwarfed liquid fuels in that category.
 Biomass-based diesel is mainly traditional biodiesel derived from soy, corn oil, canola, and other vegetable and animal fats and oils.
 These categories are nested into the category of advanced biofuels, which also includes renewable diesel, biogas, renewable heating oil, and renewable fuels co-processed in petroleum refining.
 Finally, the broad category “renewable fuel” includes all of these categories combined with starch- and sugar-based ethanol.

 Advanced Motor Fuels Statistics